Monmouth Troy railway station: Tunnel

 The short tunnel directly to the west of the station that took the railway beneath Gibraltar Hill was called Monmouth Troy tunnel.
 It was 140 yards (130 m) long.
 It is sometimes confused with the A40 road tunnel, named Gibraltar Tunnel, that passes under the same hill.

+Monnow Valley Railway

+In the 1860s, a fourth railway into Monmouth was planned, the Monnow Valley Railway running via Rockfield, Skenfrith and Grosmont, to the Hereford line at Pontrilas.
+This would give a shorter route for minerals and bulk goods from the Forest of Dean heading north to the Midlands.
+The contractor Thomas Savin was behind the project.
+Construction began and a short tunnel was constructed at Monmouth Troy.
+In 1866 Savin went bankrupt and work stopped.
+This was followed closely by the unrelated collapse of the Overend and Gurney bank, a financial crash leading to the Panic of 1866.
+As this had been spurred by over-investment in speculative railway building, there was little chance of further investment in the new line.

+Only the tunnel survived, in what grew to become the goods yard at Monmouth Troy.
+It was used for storage and to garage a delivery lorry.
+It survives to this day, now in the garden of a private house.

 Monmouth Troy today

 During the construction of a building estate which would have destroyed the derelict station building, the Gloucestershire Warwickshire Railway bought it and moved the building stone-by-stone from Monmouth and rebuilt it on the restored railway.
 Re-construction at Winchcombe on the restored line began in 1987 and was completed in 1999; the station is now known as Winchcombe railway station.